 Common certifications include those from the American Welding Society, the American Society of Mechanical Engineers and the American Petroleum Institute.
 These certifications, endorsed by professional welding organizations, can lead to better job opportunities and pay.

-- The American Society of Mechanical Engineers (ASME) offers the certifications for products produced by companies and manufacturers.
+• The American Society of Mechanical Engineers (ASME) offers certifications for products produced by companies and manufacturers.
 Welding companies often seek ASME’s Boiler and Pressure Vessel Certification (BPVC).
-The process involves preparing a quality assurance plan for the design, manufacture, and testing of all products and then having a third party inspect the company’s facilities to ensure that the plan is successfully being implemented.
+The process involves preparing a quality assurance plan for the design, manufacture, and testing of all products and then having a third party inspect the company’s facilities to ensure the plan is successfully implemented.
 Products produced by welders with ASME certification are often stamped to show that they have been manufactured to meet industry standards, as well as many U.S., Canadian and national safety laws.

 Certification Starts with a Welding Diploma